 Why?
 Well, plants primarily need water to help with photosynthesis, which occurs during the day.
 Also, if you water later in the day, the leaves will be damp during the cooler nighttime—an ideal condition for promoting fungus and other diseases.
 When you do water, soak the roots rather than getting the foliage wet.
 Soaker or drip hoses are a good investment.
 Follow these tips to conserve water in the garden.

 Weeds compete with your plants for valuable resources such as water, nutrients and light.
 And they often harbor garden insect pests and parasites, too.
 Be sure to pull weeds and their roots completely out of the ground.
-Here’s how to win the war on weeds.

-Keep your Garden Clean
+Keep Your Garden Clean

 Removing faded blooms, fallen leaves and weeds is important because decaying plant matter is a prime breeding ground for fungus, garden bugs and diseases.
 Carry a small pail or bucket with you every time you enter your garden and use it to collect garden litter.